dportik/SuperCRUNCH/docs/Analysis_Overview.md

 + When `-m nospan` is used, no attempt is made to merge the non-overlapping coordinates and the coordinate set containing the greatest number of base pairs is selected.
 In the above 'N' example, this would produce the final coordinates of `[20, 35]` (different from `span`).
 In the 'duplication' scenario, this would produce `[300, 860]` (same as `span`).
 The `nospan` option guarantees long stretches of N's will not be present in the extracted sequences, and can penalize these lower-quality sequences by reducing their length.
 It will also correctly handle the gene duplication scenario.
 This option should be viewed as a more conservative implementation of `span`.

 + When `-m all` is used, the non-overlapping coordinate sets are used as is.
 In the 'N' scenario above, this would produce `[1, 10], [20, 35]`, which would simply remove the stretch of N's from the sequence.
 That is, `TCATGTTCCANNNNNNNNNNCGAAAAATGATGCTG` becomes
 `TCATGTTCCACGAAAAATGATGCTG`.
+Although this seems like a desirable outcome, the same strategy will severely backfire for duplications.
 For the duplication scenario, this would produce `[300, 860], [4800, 5300]`.
 In other words, two duplicate genes would be extracted, producing a single sequence that is double the length of normal sequences.
 For duplications, this is a very poor outcome because it will interfere with sequence alignment.
 This option can be used to detect duplications in mitogenomes, or paralogous sequences.
 For example, when I ran this option using many reptile mitogenomes, I was able to find all the gene duplications in mitogenomes for the genus *Heteronotia* (a parthenogenic gecko).
 Beyond this use, I would caution against using this option unless you inspect the results very carefully.

 You can easily compare the effects of the options for the `-m ` flag, as the coordinates used to extract sequences are readily available in the log files produced in the final `/04_Trimmed_Results` directory.